ispc/ispc/docs/ispc.rst

 sse2         SSE2 (early 2000s era x86 CPUs)
 sse4         SSE4 (generally 2008-2010 Intel CPUs)
 gen9         Intel Gen9 GPU
+xehpg        Intel XeHPG GPU
 xelp         Intel XeLP GPU
 ============ =========================================================

 Consult your CPU's manual for specifics on which vector instruction set it supports.

-The mask size may be 8, 16, or 32 bits, though not all combinations of ISAs and mask sizes are supported.
+The mask size may be 8, 16, 32, or 64 bits, though not all combinations of ISA and mask size are supported.
 For best performance, the best general approach is to choose a mask size equal to the size of the most common datatype in your programs.
-For example, if most of your computation is on 32-bit floating-point values, an ``i32`` target is appropriate.
-However, if you're mostly doing computation on 8-bit images, ``i8`` is a better choice.
+For example, if most of the computations are done using 32-bit floating-point values, an ``i32`` target is appropriate.
+However, if you're mostly doing computation with 8-bit data types, ``i8`` is a better choice.

 See `Basic Concepts: Program Instances and Gangs of Program Instances`_ for more discussion of the "gang size" and its implications for program execution.

-Running ``ispc --help`` and looking at the output for the ``--target`` option gives the most up-to-date documentation about which targets your compiler binary supports.

 The naming scheme for compilation targets changed in August 2013; the following table shows the relationship between names in the old scheme and